 Some student credit cards offer a statement credit by maintaining a minimum 3.0-grade point average.
 By establishing a positive payment history in college, it’s possible to have a good credit score to qualify for a top rewards credit card after graduation.

-The Journey® Student Rewards from Capital One® is an unsecured card that doesn’t require a security deposit and it may offer a higher credit limit than secured credit cards.
-It also doesn’t charge an annual fee or foreign transaction fee and it earns purchase rewards.
+The Journey® Student Rewards from Capital One® is an unsecured card that doesn’t require a security deposit, and it may offer a higher credit limit than secured credit cards.
+It also doesn’t charge an annual fee or foreign transaction fee, and it earns purchase rewards.
 This can be used to build credit without having to worry about extra fees.
 Cardholders can use the free CreditWise app to track their credit.

-You earn 1% cash back on every purchase and on-time payments get you a 25% boost.
+You earn 1% cash back on every purchase, and on-time payments get you a 1.25% boost.
 This means you get 1.25% back on every purchase when you pay your balance in full each month.
 If you spend $200 a month, you get a $2.50 bonus cash instead of the standard $2 bonus cash (minus potential late fees) with the 1% bonus.